commerce-codeitforward/Components-For-Salesforce-Commerce-Cloud/cart/cartItems/README.md

 - No boilerplate Apex code for quick plug-and-play.

 ## Dynamic Page Size
-The component uses the [`CartItemsAdapter`](https://developer.salesforce.com/docs/atlas.en-us.b2b_b2c_comm_dev.meta/b2b_b2c_comm_dev/b2b_b2c_comm_display_lwc_apis.htm#Adapters-in-the-Commerce-Namespace) which fetches by default up to 25 items per request.
-This custom component handles pagination against the custom property `pageSize` as follows:
+The component utilizes the [`CartItemsAdapter`](https://developer.salesforce.com/docs/atlas.en-us.b2b_b2c_comm_dev.meta/b2b_b2c_comm_dev/b2b_b2c_comm_display_lwc_apis.htm#Adapters-in-the-Commerce-Namespace) which by default fetches up to 25 items per request.
+This custom component manages pagination based on the custom property `pageSize` in the following way:
-- Request up to 25 items from the API
+- Requests up to 25 items from the API.
-- If the total items to show (calculated based on `pageSize`) is greater than 25, it requests more items from the API
+- If the total number of items to display (calculated based on `pageSize`) exceeds 25, it requests additional items from the API.
-- If the total items to show is less than 25, it shows the total of items specified by `pageSize`
+- If the total number of items to display is less than or equal to 25, it shows the total number of items specified by `pageSize`.
-- It repeats this process each time the user requests for more items.
+- This process repeats each time the user requests more items.

 ## Installation Steps
 1. Deploy both components `cartItem` and `cartItems` to your instance